rust-lang/wg-governance/draft-rfcs/RFC-github-access-policy.md

 # Drawbacks
 [drawbacks]: #drawbacks

-This policy would add more structure to managing GitHub permissions for both the [RustLang](https://github.com/rust-lang).
+This policy would add more structure to managing GitHub permissions for both the [Rust-Lang GitHub Organization](https://github.com/rust-lang) and all repositories within it.
 Some might find this structure slows them down and alters their current workflow.

 # Unresolved questions
 [unresolved-questions]: #unresolved-questions